 - GRE and/or MAT scores from the last five years are accepted.
 Fisher's school code/reporting number is 3391. - Official college transcripts from all accredited undergraduate and graduate institutions attended.
 Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.
 Successful completion of a graduate degree program is sufficient. - Undergraduate GPA requirements: - Master of Arts in Psychology; Mental Health Track (non-licensure) - A cumulative GPA of 2.7 or higher is required for undergraduate degree programs. - Master of Arts in Counseling Psychology; Trauma Track (licensure) - A cumulative GPA of 3.0 or higher is required for undergraduate degree programs. - Students who do not meet the admissions criteria for the Master of Arts in Counseling Psychology; Trauma Track program will be invited to apply to the Master of Arts in Psychology; Mental Health Track program. - Students who successfully complete the Master of Arts in Psychology; Mental Health Track degree program may apply for admission and transfer to the Master of Arts in Counseling Psychology; Trauma Track program prior to degree conferral. - Resume: Must be up-to-date and include educational and professional information.
-If any information changes after you have applied, please send the graduate admissions office an updated resume. - Foundation Coursework Requirement: Completion of at least three psychology or human services courses, to include Introduction to Psychology or Introduction to Human Services, with grades of B- or better in each.
-If your undergraduate program did not include at least three psychology or human services courses, you must complete additional courses before you can be admitted to the program.
+If any information changes after you have applied, please send the graduate admissions office an updated resume. - Foundation Coursework Requirement: None required for the Master of Arts in Psychology; Mental Health Track.
+For the Master of Arts in Counseling Psychology; Trauma Track completion of at least nine credits in psychology or human services courses or related discipline.
 The Program Director will assist in selecting additional appropriate coursework.
 Applicants may be eligible for provisional acceptance while completing foundation coursework. - Two letters of recommendation: Applicants are required to submit two current (not more than 1 year old) letters of recommendation supporting their admission.
-Letters of recommendations should be from individuals with whom they have worked closely in a professional or academic setting. - One recommendation letter must be from a present or former supervisor. - For applicants presently enrolled in higher education or graduates within the past 2 academic years, the second recommendation should be from someone who can speak to your academic aptitude.
-Otherwise, a second letter of recommendation will be accepted from a present or former supervisor. - Interview Requirement: For students applying directly to the Master of Arts in Counseling Psychology; Trauma Track program, an information session, and interview are required.
-Not all applicants will be granted an interview. - There is no interview process for the Master of Arts in Psychology; Mental Health Track program. - For students in the Master of Arts in Psychology; Mental Health Track program, who then wish to apply to the Master of Arts in Counseling Psychology; Trauma Track program, an application and interview with full-time faculty is required to admission to the licensure track program. - Essay: A personal statement is required of all applicants.
-Applicants to the Master of Arts in Psychology; Mental Health Track program are to complete essay 1 and applicants to the Master of Arts in Counseling Psychology; Trauma Track program complete the essay 2.
-Please answer the following questions in a 750-1000 word essay. - 1) Describe a situation that has been difficult for you (e.g. interpersonally, academically, and/or emotionally) and note how you handled the situation.
-What (if anything) do you wish you had done differently?
-Has your view on the situation shifted over time?
-If it has, please explain in what ways.
+Letters of recommendations should be from individuals with whom they have worked closely in a professional or academic setting. - Interview Requirement: For students applying directly to the Master of Arts in Counseling Psychology; Trauma Track program, an information session, and interview are required.
+Not all applicants will be granted an interview. - There is no interview process for the Master of Arts in Psychology; Mental Health Track program. - For students in the Master of Arts in Psychology; Mental Health Track program, who then wish to apply to the Master of Arts in Counseling Psychology; Trauma Track program, an application and interview with full-time faculty is required to admission to the licensure track program. - Essay: A personal statement is required of all applicants as noted below: